Swiss 2011 current account surplus narrowed by a quarter

 The strong franc, which central bank Chairman Thomas Jordan said is still over-valued despite the cap, led some manufacturing companies to warn they would be forced to move production abroad to lower costs.

-The Swiss economy depends heavily on exports, with more than half destined for the neighboring euro zone, whose debt crisis has sapped confidence among businesses and households.
+The Swiss economy depends heavily on exports, with more than half destined for the neighbouring euro zone, whose debt crisis has sapped confidence among businesses and households.

 In what may be a sign of production being relocated, the data showed a marked increase in investment abroad by manufacturers, especially chemicals and plastics companies.
 For the first time, Asia became the main recipient of Swiss FDI flows.